 For the aforementioned purposes, the Luxembourg Chamber of Commerce may transfer Your Data to:

 - its institutional partners (employer federations, ministries, public sector bodies, embassies, trade organisations) or non-institutional partners (businesses, training organisations, service providers) particularly for the joint organisation of events (economic missions, conferences, etc.);

 - its service providers for the sending of newsletters and other publications;

-- its subcontractors that process data on its behalf (producing economic surveys or business and consumer surveys).
+- its subcontractors that process data on its behalf.

 For the purposes of its international activities, the Luxembourg Chamber of Commerce may transfer Your Data to an international organisation or a country located outside the European Economic Area:

 - subject to an adequacy decision made by the European Commission;

 - not subject to an adequacy decision made by the European Commission, to which such transfers are governed by way of appropriate guarantees (such as the European Commission’s standard contractual clauses) in order to guarantee an adequate level of protection for the transferred data in all circumstances;

 - in the absence of an adequacy decision or appropriate guarantees, on the basis of your explicit consent.